Dear Valued Members:

 Protecting you and your membership is our top priority at UVCI.

-Unfortunately, as you are probably already aware, scams are a regularly-occurring circumstance within the timeshare and vacation ownership industry.
+Unfortunately, as you are probably already aware, scams are a regularly-occurring circumstance within the vacation ownership and vacation ownership industry.
 We want to help you protect your valuable investment with some educational resources directly from our legal department and our industry partners.

 We are working hard to assist you in identifying and avoiding these deceitful tactics and unwanted calls.
 We hope the items below will help answer all of your questions, but if not, call us at 800-852-4755 to speak with an experienced agent.
 Together with law enforcement, we can fight these scammers and protect our industry.